HaploConduct/HaploConduct/README.md

 * `--min_overlap_len`
 By default this is set to 150bp, which has proven to work well for Illumina miseq (2x250bp) reads.
 Increasing this threshold speeds up the algorithm and leads to a lower mismatch rate in the final contigs.
+It is recommended to set the minimal overlap length to be larger than the (expected) largest repetitive element in the target genomes.
 However, it also results in a lower fraction of the target genomes being reconstructed.
 We advise you to consider this trade-off when setting this parameter.
 We have been working with a minimal overlap length of 100-200bp.